-Child sexual exploitation (CSE) is a form of child sexual abuse.
-Child criminal exploitation (CCE) is a form of child abuse.
+34. Child sexual exploitation and child criminal exploitation form of child abuse.
 Both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual and/or criminal activity: